KrashLeviathan/krashleviathan.github.io/_posts/2017-11-05-Reflection-General-Education.md

 element, but it turned out to be very engaging.
 Growing up in small-town Iowa, it was easy to overlook the issue of social inequality in our country.
-Not that I was oblivious to the fact, but it was never an evident issue in my community, so I wasn't directly impacted by it and didn't think about it.
+Not that I was oblivious to the fact, but it was never an evident issue in my own community, so I wasn't directly impacted by it and didn't think about it.
 However, engineering is a very multi-national, diverse field, and you find yourself often working with people from all walks of life.
 Having taken a course that focuses some of its efforts on diversity,